-The discount rate used to measure the total pension liability was 7.30 percent and 7.50 percent as of June 30, 2022 and 2021, respectively, and is consistent with the long-term expected geometric return on plan investments.
-The Board of Trustees adopted a new actuarial assumed rate of return of 7.3 percent effective with the June 30, 2021 valuations based on the actuarial experience studies conducted during the current fiscal year.
+The discount rate used to measure the total pension liability was 7.30 percent as of June 30, 2023 and 2022, and is consistent with the long-term expected geometric return on plan investments.
+The actuarial assumed rate of return of 7.3 percent is consistent with the June 30, 2021 valuations and is based on the actuarial experience studies conducted during the 2021 fiscal year.
 The projection of cash flows used to determine the discount rate assumed that employer contributions would be made at the actuarially calculated rate computed in accordance with assumptions and methods stated in the funding policy adopted by the Board of Trustees, which requires payment of the normal cost and amortization of the unfunded actuarially accrued liability in level percent of employee payroll installments over 30 years utilizing a closed period, layered approach.
 Based on this assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.